kubewarden/docs/docs/howtos/telemetry/20-tracing-qs.md

 default   3m7s
 ```

-Looking closer at the Pod running the PolicyServer instance, we will find it has
+Looking closer at the Pod running the PolicyServer instance, you can see it has
-two containers inside of it: the actual `policy-server` and the OpenTelemetry
+two containers in it.
+The `policy-server` and the OpenTelemetry
 Collector sidecar `otc-container`.

 ## Enforcing a policy

-We will start by deploying the [safe-labels](https://github.com/kubewarden/safe-labels-policy)
+You start by deploying the [safe-labels](https://github.com/kubewarden/safe-labels-policy)
 policy.

-We want the policy to be enforced only inside of Namespaces that have a
+You want the policy enforced only in Namespaces that have a
-label `environment` with value `production`.
+label `environment` with a value of `production`.

-Let's create a Namespace that has such a label:
+To create a Namespace that has such a label:

 ```console
 kubectl apply -f - <<EOF